imgopi41/IPL-Analysis-Excel/README.md

 **I. Descirption**

 This is simple Cricket Analysis on Indian Premier League tournament implemented by using Ms Excel.
 In this project i have analyzed all the awards by each team individually from First to Present Seasons.
+I have already created project on IPL Analysis using Power BI.
+The same data is used in executing this project, In Ms Excel i have kept the visualization simple.

 **II.
 Technology Stack**